-Disk Golf enthusiasts will be happy to learn of the course within the City of Wausau.
-Located in Memorial Park off of Sturgeon Eddy Road this scenic park will challenge any player due to water obstructions on 4 holes.
+Disk Golf enthusiasts will be happy to learn of the 9 hole course within the City of Wausau.
+Located in Memorial Park off of Sturgeon Eddy Road this scenic park will challenge any player due to water obstructions on 4 of the holes.

 Do you like to fish?
 What better way to relax and leave your cares behind than to dip your line in the waters of the Wausau Area?
 Lake Wausau may be one of the great undiscovered fisheries in the state, containing northern pike, walleyes, muskie and pan fish.
 Public boat landings in a number of locations offer easy access to this large body of water that winds around the southern part of the Wausau city limits.
 Each winter, a new suburb appears on the lake when ice fishing enthusiasts raise their shanties as soon as the ice will support them.
 Muskie fishermen have been known to take some real trophies from these waters.
 In the Town of Rib Mountain, the Rib River contains small-mouthed bass, walleyes, muskie and northern pike.
 The Wisconsin River is a prime fishing spot for muskie, northern pike, walleye and small-mouthed bass anglers.
 Several boat landings are located along the river at public parks.
 Fishing near the dam of Schofield Pond yields walleyes, crappies and other pan fish.
 The Eau Claire River, feeding the Schofield Pond, boasts great bass fishing.
 Lake DuBay, just south of Wausau off U.S. Highway 51, is best known for pan fish and northern pike.
 If you're in search of walleye or pan fish, the Eau Pleine Reservoir ranks high with area fishermen.
 There are several other small lakes within a twenty-mile radius of the Wausau Area.
 Mission, Pike and Mayflower are the larger of these lakes holding northern, walleyes and pan fish.
 Fishing licenses can be purchased from the Department of Natural Resources at 5301 Rib Mountain Drive in the Town of Rib Mountain, Monday-Friday: 7:45 am-4:30 pm, or at most area retail outlets that sell fishing tackle or bait.
 Anyone over the age of 16 is required to have a valid fishing license in the state of Wisconsin.